 |Issuer||Security Benefit Life Insurance Company|

 |Type of Product||Fixed Index Annuity|

 Opening Thoughts on the Total Value Annuity

 Over the past year, the #1 most requested annuity review from site visitors has been for the Total Value Annuity.
 Thousands of investors are recommended this product every month as a safe way to grow their money, then turn it into a future income stream for retirement.
-Most of the questions have to do with the 5 Year Annuity Linked TVI Index account – as it is exclusive to this single annuity contract.
+Most of the questions we get have to do with the 5 Year Annuity Linked TVI Index and the Transparent Value Blended Index - as they are exclusive to this single annuity contract.

 For those not familiar, the TVI (Trader Vic Index) is a crediting method that links annuity returns to the 5 year return of the index.
 The index itself is comprised of 24 different futures contracts based on commodities, US interest rates, and global currencies.
 In theory, it’s supposed to be non-correlated to the stock market (i.e., they don’t both go up or down at the same time), and in back-testing provide higher overall returns.

 I tested this and my findings are in this review.